-Providing several types of food training to all Hawaii.
-Bringing over 30 years of real kitchen and management experience, we help foodservice facilities attain a high standard of food safety.
+Providing several types of food training with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
+We help foodservice facilities attain a high standard of food safety.

 The forward-thinking principles of active managerial control can be applied to Hazard Analysis and Critical Control Point, a system based on the idea that significant biological, chemical or physical hazards can be prevented if they are identified at specific points within a product’s flow through an operation.
 According to the U.S. Food and Drug Administration, the success of a HACCP plan depends on educating and training management and employees in the importance of their role in producing safe foods.

 Every organization’s needs may be slightly different, but the goal of

 To accomplish this, leadership should implement a food safety management system consisting of programs, procedures and measures that actively control risks and hazards through the flow of food

 An example of a

 is active managerial control

 A proactive approach to food training, this system includes having certified food protection managers on staff, defining standard operating procedures for critical steps and monitoring effectiveness along the way